 Members receive the following benefits and services:

-Free shipping on items with no minimum purchase requirement (excluding items not shipped by Walmart)
+• Free shipping on items with no minimum purchase requirement (excluding items not shipped by Walmart)

-Free grocery delivery with a $35 order minimum
+• Free grocery delivery with a $35 order minimum

-Rx for less: get select prescriptions for as little as $0 and save up to 85% on thousands more at Walmart pharmacies
+• Rx for less: get select prescriptions for as little as $0 and save up to 85% on thousands more at Walmart pharmacies

-“Scan & go” contact-free checkout
+• “Scan & go” contact-free checkout

-Early access to special promotions and events, including online Black Friday deals, product releases, and more
+• Early access to special promotions and events, including online Black Friday deals, product releases, and more

 If you’re someone who shops at Walmart fairly often, then these benefits would likely be pretty useful.
-In fact, the retailer claims that Walmart+ members save $816 per year on average thanks to their benefits.
+In fact, the retailer claims that Walmart+ members save $816 per year on average, thanks to their benefits.

 Of course, the utility of the membership is location-dependent because — as surprising as this may be — not all areas have a Walmart nearby.
 If you live in such an area, you wouldn’t be able to benefit from the grocery delivery or the discounts on prescriptions and gas.
 However, you’d still be able to receive free 2-day delivery for online shopping done through Walmart.com.

-The Amex Platinum card’s Walmart+ credit covers the monthly cost of the standard $12.95 monthly fee, so even if you’re someone that only orders from Walmart once in a while, you’ll be able to keep the benefits of the membership in your back pocket for no added expense.
+The Amex Platinum card’s Walmart+ credit covers the monthly cost of the standard $12.95 monthly fee, so even if you’re someone who only orders from Walmart once in a while, you’ll be able to keep the benefits of the membership in your back pocket for no added expense.

 Hot Tip: Use your Amex Platinum card for the complimentary Walmart+ membership, then consider one of our best credit cards for shopping at Walmart when making your purchases!